GAP-LAB-CUHK-SZ/stable-sim2real/README.md

 # stable-sim2real
-Generation code is coming soon in about next week.
+Generation code is coming soon in about Aug.11-15.